Innei/bump-version/readme.md

 }
 ```

-Now if your local or remote tags has tag `1.0.1`, but project version current version is `1.0.0`, but the next patch version will be generate as `1.0.2`.
+Now if your local or remote tags has tag `1.0.1`, but project current version is `1.0.0`, but the next patch version will be generate as `1.0.2`.

 ## Args